IgorLeanca/codexIsoTls/README.md

 ### Trusting the server certificate

-`Iso8583Sender` contains a `CUSTOM_CA_CERT_PEM` constant that holds the PEM-encoded certificate authority (CA) or server certificate the client should trust.
-Replace the sample SecureTrust CA contents with your own PEM certificate if necessary.
+`Iso8583Sender` contains a `CUSTOM_CA_CERT_PATH` constant that points to a PEM-encoded certificate authority (CA) or server certificate file the client should trust.
+Set the constant to the absolute or relative path of your certificate file (for example, `certs/securetrust.pem`).
 When the constant is left empty, the JVM's default trust store is used instead.

+The certificate file can contain either the issuing CA or the specific server certificate.
+Only one certificate is loaded from the file; if you need to trust multiple certificates, convert them into a Java KeyStore and launch the program with the standard JVM options.

 If you prefer to supply a separate trust store file, you can still run the program with the standard JVM options, for example: